hieuimba/stock-mkt-dashboard/README.md

 ![Untitled](https://github.com/hieuimba/stock-mkt-dashboard/assets/89481020/8182e21c-b228-4e28-8c1c-8deed4ec822e)

 **Logic App:**
-- Logic App is great for building an API but is more expensive than Azure Functions.
-I find it’s worth it if you want the flow control operators and/or the built-in connectors for Azure services.
+- Logic App is great as a simple API but is more expensive than Azure Functions.
+I find it’s worth it if you want the flow control operators and/or the built-in connectors for other Azure services.
 - In this app, I used the pre-built Azure AD authentication connector to connect to the SQL warehouse, which eliminates the hassle of manually setting up a connection otherwise.

  ![Untitled2](https://github.com/hieuimba/stock-mkt-dashboard/assets/89481020/b66190a2-8d61-4b87-816f-4d5d8bf7100e)